compilenix/tls-tester/Readme.md

 * subjectAltName does include a matching hostname (also working with wildcards)
 * public key size is greater or equal to 4096
 * weak signature algorithm (sha1 or md*)
-* weak / outdated protocols: SSLv2, SSLv3
+* weak / outdated protocols: TLS 1.0, TLS 1.1
 * modern protocol not supported / enabled: TLS 1.2
 * CT (Certificate Transparency)
 * intermediate ca (if chain is sent by server):